Andrei Sokolov: Formative years

 He learned the game from his father Yuri, a Soviet Army officer and Candidate Master.
-At just 6 years of age, inspiration arrived in the form of a book of Alekhine's games.
+At 6 years old, inspiration arrived in the form of a book of Alekhine's games.
 At age 12, he attended one of the many chess schools that existed in and around Moscow and he occasionally frequented the legendary Pioneer Palace.
 Some major preparation followed in the years 1975–1982, mainly under the tutelage of renowned coach, Vladimir Yurkov.

 Alexey Suetin attended the same sports club (Trud) and as senior Moscow coach, observed the youngster's progress closely.
 Sokolov won the minor championship of Moscow in 1981, but fared less well in the major Open Championship a short while later.
 He had yet to learn the subtleties of positional play, but already there was much to admire.
 Suetin described him as "a practical-minded chess player ... most concentrated, deprived of any impulsiveness and very persistent in attaining his aims."